xrex-stone/bean-validation-demo/README.md

 ## 2. JPA constraint
 Actually, annotation `@Column` only works for DDL schema generation.
 It is not responsible for validation, but we can enable it to check fields by setting `spring.jpa.properties.hibernate.check_nullability=true`.
-Then, try re-create an invalid request as *1.
+Then, try to re-create an invalid request as *1.
 Database constraint*. you will see `org.springframework.dao.DataIntegrityViolationException`, and the root cause changes to `org.hibernate.PropertyValueException` showed in logging.
 This means the code will not send insert SQL to database
 , hence, it can reduce the database validation loading.